Y0lk/bigcommerce-api-php/README.md

 ------------
 This is a fork of the official Bigcommerce PHP SDK.
 This fork was created because the official repo has been unsupported since 2018, and some minor updates were required to keep it working.
 I have no real plans to keep updating this package other than fixing issues with it.
 Feel free to contribute and raise issues, I will certainly look at them.
 I've published this on packagist under a different name to keep usage simple.

+This library only supports the Bigcommerce V2 API, so this fork is only useful if you already have a Bigcommerce implementation an are looking for a quick solution to the few issues the official library has, such as the incompatibility with PSR-4 standard.

+For new projects, you should use the Bigcommerce V3 API instead, and there happens to be a great unofficial PHP library for it that is well supported: https://github.com/aligent/bigcommerce-v3-api-php-client

 Description
 ------------